ismayc/oreilly-statistical-modeling-and-inference-with-python/README.md

 - `slides.pdf`: PDF version of the slides used in this course to motivate the code.
 - `spotify_sample.csv`: Data for code walkthroughs
 - `imdb_movie_sample.csv`: Data for student exercises.
-- `exercises.ipynb`: A Jupyter Notebook with pseudocode/instructions provide to be filled in for code walkthroughs and student exercises
+- `exercises.ipynb`: A Jupyter Notebook with pseudocode/instructions provided to be filled in for code walkthroughs and student exercises
 - `exercises_solutions.ipynb`: A Jupyter Notebook with answers to the code walkthroughs and exercises.

 ## Recommended instructions on getting set up with Python and Jupyter Notebook